In May 2017, we implemented modelling of water waves into the public, development line of OpenFOAM (

 We implemented a framework for wave models that generate the elevation of the wave and velocity of the flow field at a given location.
 It includes a mechanism to combine multiple models of different types that delivers superimposed elevations and velocities.
-The initial implementation includes the first order Airy wave and the second order Stokes wave (Stokes II).
+The initial implementation included the first order Airy wave and the second order Stokes wave (Stokes II).
 Additional wave models, of higher order or different theoretical basis, can be added to this framework.
 [Update: Fifth order Stokes (Stokes V) and solitary waves were added in July 2017].
 Two boundary conditions,

 waveAlpha, have been included that provide an inlet condition for the velocity and phase-fraction fields in the presence of surface waves.

 We implemented a

 setWaves utility that applies the wave models to the entire domain for case initialisation.
 It is similar to

 setFields but is able to do second-order accurate mapping between the analytical wave models and the finite volume fields.
 Second-order is achieved using level-set methods that calculate the integrals of discontinuous functions such as the wave elevation.
 Rather than initialise phase fraction

 alpha in cells with values of

 1 only, intermediate values are calculated where the interface partially intersects a cell.
 The level set work involved significant refactoring and extension of the tet-cutting algorithms used in conservative mapping.